 The Suspicious Activity report contains data about suspicious events such as failed logins and locked out users over a specified time range.
 The report includes information about the time, login (user), clientEssentially, a client is anything that talks to the Okta service.
 Within the traditional client-server model, Okta is the server.
 The client might be an agent, an Okta mobile app, or a browser plugin.
 IP (user computer), and type of suspicious event that occurred.

-The Deprovision Details report contains data about all assignments that have been deprovisioned over a specified time range.
+The Deprovision Details report contains data about user, application deprovsioned from and resolution over a specified time range.